teledatics/teledatics_docs/docs/hardware.md

 The Newracom <i>standalone</i> mode SDK is based on the [Espressif ESP SDK](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/), which itself builds upon [FreeRTOS](https://www.freertos.org/).
 Much of the Newracom SDK is open source, though major functionality is contained in a closed source binary only library.
 The closed source binary includes all Wi-Fi functionality as well as direct access to the hardware buses & I/O.

-The **TD-XPAH** hardware connects three UART serial ports to the FTDI USB chip that can be used during <i>standlone</i> mode development and testing.
+The **TD-XPAH** hardware connects three UART serial ports to the FTDI USB chip that can be used during <i>standalone</i> mode development and testing.
 These are the nrc7292 UART0, UART2, and UART3.
 UART3 is used as the default SDK debug console and has a simple command line interface.
 UART3 is also used for firmware download via the Newracom Firmware Flash tool.

 UART0 and UART2 are free for other uses.
-The [Teledatics GUI](https://github.com/teledatics/nrc7292_sdk/tree/teledatics_gui) implements a PPP connection over UART2 that can be used to commnunicate via TCP/IP over the USB cable.
+The [Teledatics GUI](https://github.com/teledatics/nrc7292_sdk/tree/teledatics_gui) implements a PPP connection over UART2 that can be used to communicate via TCP/IP over the USB cable.

 	pppd -detach noauth local nocrtscts modem /dev/ttyUSB2 192.168.200.3:192.168.200.4 115200